navikt/kafka-embedded-env/README.md

 A simple API for creating an embedded Kafka environment with the KafkaEnvironment class, typically used for running integration tests.

-Based on the Confluent Open Source Platform v4.1.1.
+Based on the [Confluent Open Source distribution](https://www.confluent.io/product/confluent-open-source/) v4.1.1.

 Instead of using the classic ports (2181, 9092, ...) for each server, the class will get the required number of available ports and use those in configurations for each server.